official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 *  building the case on the evidence for why Saddam had to be dealt with now;
 *  why Saddam posed a unique threat; and
-*  the need for the US to engage on the Middle East.131
+*  the need for the US to engage on the Middle East.[^131]

-424. A plenary meeting between President Bush and Mr Blair and their teams followed the restricted discussion.132
+424. A plenary meeting between President Bush and Mr Blair and their teams followed the restricted discussion.[^132]

 425. Presentational issues were discussed between officials and in the plenary, including the “Why now?” question.

-131 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^131]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-132 Letter Rycroft to Sedwill, 8 September 2002, ‘Prime Minister’s Meeting with Bush, Camp David 7 September: Public Presentation of Iraq Policy’.
+[^132]: Letter Rycroft to Sedwill, 8 September 2002, ‘Prime Minister’s Meeting with Bush, Camp David 7 September: Public Presentation of Iraq Policy’.

 165